-Council committees whose members are all Councillors
+Committees of Council whose members are all Councillors

-- 20.2 Council may, by resolution, establish such Committees of Council as it considers necessary. - 20.3 A Committee of Council is to consist of the Lord Mayor and such other Councillors as are elected by the Councillors or appointed by Council. - 20.4 The Quorum for a Committee of Council meeting is to be: - a) such number of members as the Council decides, or - b) if the Council has not decided a number a majority of the members of the committee.
+- 20.2 Council may, by resolution, establish such Committees of Council as it considers necessary. - 20.3 A Committee of Council is to consist of the Lord Mayor and such other Councillors as are elected by the Councillors or appointed by Council. - 20.4 The Quorum for a Committee of Council Meeting is to be: - a) such number of members as the Council decides, or - b) if the Council has not decided a number a majority of the members of the Committee of Council.